Tips on How to Save Money Efficiently

 - If you live in an area with good buses, subways, etc., this will keep your transportation costs to a minimum — plus it’s usually faster than walking.

 - Carpool – If you do need to drive, save on gas costs by carpooling.
-This also opens the door to car radio sing-alongs, and building a stronger bond with whomever you’re carpooling with.
+This also opens the door to car radio sing-alongs and building a stronger bond with whomever you’re carpooling with.

 - Bike – Use the easiest mean of transportation.
 It’s cheap and just another way of shedding pounds, unless you live in a hilly area, then I wouldn’t recommend it.

-These were 55 tips on how to save money efficiently, I’m sure they’ll help you in the long run and you’ll be able to save up till whatever goal you’re aiming for!
+These were 55 tips on how to save money efficiently, I’m sure they’ll help you in the long run and you’ll be able to save up to whatever goal you’re aiming for!
 Good luck reader!